KaiyangZhou/mixstyle-release/README.md

 **A brief introduction**: The key idea of MixStyle is to probablistically mix instance-level feature statistics of training samples across source domains.
 MixStyle improves model robustness to domain shift by implicitly synthesizing new domains at the feature level for regularizing the training of convolutional neural networks.
 This idea is largely inspired by [neural style transfer](https://arxiv.org/abs/1703.06868) which has shown that feature statistics are closely related to image style and therefore arbitrary image style transfer can be achieved by switching the feature statistics between a content and a style image.

 MixStyle is very easy to implement.
-Below we show the PyTorch code of MixStyle.
+Below we show a brief implementation of it in PyTorch.
+The full code can be found [here](https://github.com/KaiyangZhou/Dassl.pytorch/blob/master/dassl/modeling/ops/mixstyle.py).

 ```python
 import random